the-events-calendar/tampermonkey-scripts/other/README.md

 3. Change the end from `};` to `})();`.
 (Add a closing parentheses `)();` after the curly bracket `}`.)
 4. Select the minified code and copy it on your clipboard.
 5. In your preferred browser create a new bookmark button on the bookmark bar.
-6. Name it "Tribe Sniffer" or whatever you like.
+6. Name it "TEC Sniffer" or whatever you like.
 7. Paste the code into the location / URL field and save it.
 8. When visiting a webpage click on the bookmark button.
 A popup dialog will contain the information.